-Top 7 Most Common Types of Cyberattacks on Web Applications in 2020
+Top 7 Most Common Types of Cyberattacks on Web Applications

 Cyberattacks on web applications are increasingly common.
 As more and more governments and businesses move their services online, web applications become an easy target for cybercriminals.
 Web attacks are one of the biggest threats to corporate security and data security.
 They can lead to a wide range of devastating consequences from service disruptions and shutdowns to information theft and data manipulation.